Luna Luna (1987 exhibition)

-Luna Luna was an open-air museum and amusement park in Hamburg, Germany from June 4 to August 31, 1987.
-Curated by Austrian artist André Heller, it was an attempt to "create a travelling terrain of modern art, than in centuries-old principal of the fairground."
-Heller commissioned various artists to design attractions for this event.
-The participating artists included Jean-Michel Basquiat, Keith Haring, Roy Lichtenstein, Salvador Dalí, David Hockney, Kenny Scharf, Roland Toper, Jean Tiguely, and Sonia Delaunay.

-As of November 2022, the original Luna Luna works are being restored and new works being commissioned for a global tour funded by DreamCrew.
+Luna Luna was an open-air museum and amusement park in Hamburg, West Germany that ran from June 4 to August 31, 1987; it was rediscovered and relaunched as a touring exhibition in 2023.
+Curated by Austrian artist André Heller, it was an attempt to "create a travelling terrain of modern art, that in the centuries-old principle of the fairground involves people of all ages and educational levels in playful acts".
+Heller commissioned around 30 contemporary artists to design the attractions, including Jean-Michel Basquiat, Keith Haring, Roy Lichtenstein, Salvador Dalí, David Hockney, Kenny Scharf, Roland Topor, Jean Tinguely, and Sonia Delaunay.
+After decades in storage, the works were restored and new works were commissioned for Luna Luna: Forgotten Fantasy, which embarked on a global tour in 2023 with funding from DreamCrew.